 Mage

-The Mage vocation will offer Dragon’s Dogma players the opportunity to launch magick attacks from afar and up close.
-They can also assist their teammates by enchanting their attacks and weapons, also healing if things start to go wrong.
+The Mage Vocation offers players the opportunity to launch magick attacks from afar and up close.
+They can also assist their teammates by enchanting their attacks and weapons and even heal if things go wrong.

 Warrior

-Fighters are melee-focused with a sword and shield, but warriors are melee-focused with a big sword.
-Or a big hammer.
-Warriors are bulky, tanks that are focused on wielding weapons much larger than themselves in order to deal massive damage with as few blows as possible.
+While Fighters are melee-focused combatants with a sword and shield, Warriors charge into battle with a huge two-handed sword or a big hammer.
+Warriors are bulky tanks focused on wielding weapons much larger than themselves to deal massive damage with as few blows as possible.
 If you want to run headlong into the enemy with a greatsword that’s taller than you are, the Warrior is for you.

 Sorcerer

-While a Mage can definitely deal some damage, it’s more focused on supporting its fellow adventurers with buffs and healing.
-A Sorcerer, on the other hand, is pure, magical power.
-Their spells are enormously powerful, but that comes with a catch.
-All that power takes a bit more time to build up, so you’ll have to be very mindful of your positioning.
+While Mages are great at dealing damage, they’re more focused on supporting their fellow adventurers with buffs and healing.
+Sorcerers, on the other hand, wield devastating magical power.
+Their spells are enormously damaging, but that comes with a catch.
+All that power takes more time to build up, so you’ll have to be mindful of your positioning.

 Magick Archer